rsjones94/pyfluv/README.md

 ## pyfluv basics

-Because pyfluv is pre-alpha, it has limited functionality.
-Documentation will be updated when the alpha version is released.
+Because pyfluv is currently in its alpha release, its functionality is subject to change.
+For an overview of its current functionality, please refer to the Jupyter notebooks hosted [here](https://github.com/rsjones94/pyfluv-notebooks).

 ## Contributing